Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/readme.md

 This project utilizes state-of-the-art techniques such as BERT for feature extraction, ensemble learning methods including Logistic Regression, Random Forest, SVM, and XGBoost, and advanced hyperparameter tuning through Optuna.
 Additionally, it addresses challenges like imbalanced datasets using SMOTE and incorporates effective preprocessing strategies such as rare category removal and feature scaling.
 The goal is to enhance email security by providing reliable classification to help users identify phishing attempts.

+The project also includes a Flask web application that serves as a user interface for the phishing detection model.
+Users can upload email content, which the application processes and evaluates using the trained model.
+The application provides real-time feedback on whether an email is safe or unsafe, making it accessible for non-technical users and enhancing overall user experience.

 ## Installation

 To set up the project, clone the repository and install the necessary dependencies: